p4r1ch4y/smart_city_os/QUICKSTART.md

 # Smart City OS - Quick Start Guide

 This guide will help you get the Smart City OS up and running quickly.

+## ⚡️ Economic Model Update

+**Sensor Data Aggregation:**
+Sensor readings are now aggregated off-chain and only compiled summaries are pushed to the blockchain at intervals.
+This reduces transaction costs and improves scalability.
+Raw sensor data is used for analytics and dashboard visualization, while the blockchain stores contract metadata and periodic summaries.

 ## Prerequisites